Cucumber Quest: Development

-While attempting to raise 10,000 USD through Kickstarter to self-publish the first volume of Cucumber Quest in 2012, Gigi D.G. made 62,953 USD long before the deadline of the campaign.
-Multiple printed volumes have been released.
+In 2012, Gigi D.G. launched a Kickstarter campaign with a goal of 10,000 USD to self-publish the first volume of Cucumber Quest.
+The campaign raised 62,953 USD.
 In October 2017, First Second Books began publishing a new physical release of Cucumber Quest.

-In 2016, Gigi D.G. made a new one-shot webcomic, titled Lady of the Shard.
-The infinite canvas webcomic, which was heavily praised by Zachary Clemente on Comics Beat, is—in stark contrast to Cucumber Quests rich color palettes—deliberately limited to two or three colors at a time.
+In 2016, Gigi D.G. created a one-shot webcomic titled Lady of the Shard.
+The infinite canvas webcomic uses a palette limited to two or three colors at a time and was included in ComicsAlliance's 2016 list of outstanding cartoonists.

-In 2019, Gigi D.G. announced that Cucumber Quest would not be continuing as a comic, but would eventually be concluded in illustrated script format, citing changing circumstances in their personal life.
+In 2019, Gigi D.G. announced plans to discontinue Cucumber Quest as a comic and conclude the story in an illustrated script format, citing changes in their personal circumstances.